Transportation and Logistics:

 - 1678.6 acres of land zoned for industrial use

-- Home of NRI Distribution, one of Canada’s key logistic providers catering to the active sports apparel and equipment industry
+- Home of bonded warehouse NRI Distribution, one of Canada’s key logistic providers catering to the active sports apparel and equipment industry

 The Kamloops Airport (YKA) is one of the fastest growing regional airports.
 It is operated by YVR Airport Services Ltd. and is the main airport in the Thompson Nicola Regional District, providing air service connections to virtually every part of the world.
 The airport handles both passenger transport and air cargo.
 There is a solid industrial base, including aircraft sales, parts and maintenance, nearby at Fulton Field.
 Charter operations, forest service protection branch, air traffic control, ground transportation and storage hangars all operate as airport tenants.
 Aircraft re-fuelling and, Customs and Border Services are available.